Master of Education in School Counseling and Preliminary License

 In addition to the required coursework, students spend substantial time working in schools.
 During the program, students work at different school sites, earning authorization for all grade levels, K-12.

 A full-time student can complete the program in two years, and a part-time student can take three or more years.
 Please note that working full-time is not suggested if you are interested in the full-time track.

 The Master of Education in School Counseling and School Counseling License Program is for students with a completed bachelor’s degree and an interest in pursuing a career as a K-12 school counselor.
 We expect successful applicants to have knowledge of child development, experience working with youth, and a commitment to working with diverse communities.
 We do not require specific undergraduate majors, although we strongly encourage experience and knowledge gained through education or work or volunteer experiences.

 Special Student Status

 To register for courses in any School Counseling program, an individual must either be fully admitted or have Special Student status.
 Special Student status allows an individual to take a limited number of semester hours in specifically designated courses prior to formal admission.
-Currently these courses include:SCED SCED 507 Development of the Learner: Children and Adolescents
+Current courses available to special students:

 SCED 521 Family Dynamics, Consultation, and Community Resources

-Admission to these classes is on a space-available basis after fully admitted students have registered.
+Admission to this class is on a space-available basis after fully admitted students have registered.